ywk991112/pytorch-chatbot/README.md

 This is a pytorch seq2seq tutorial for [Formosa Speech Grand Challenge](https://fgc.stpi.narl.org.tw/activity/techai), which is modified from [pratical-pytorch seq2seq-translation-batched](https://github.com/spro/practical-pytorch/blob/master/seq2seq-translation/seq2seq-translation-batched.ipynb).
 Here is the [tutorial](https://fgc.stpi.narl.org.tw/activity/videoDetail/4b1141305df38a7c015e194f22f8015b) in Chinese.

+## Update
+A new version is already in branch "dev".

 ## Requirement
 * python 3.5+
 * pytorch 0.4.0